-Not all gear is created equally
+Not all gear is created equal

 Assault rifles, shotguns, pistols, and everything else all vary as well in terms of recoil, fire rate, damage, clip size, and more.
 Picking the right gun for the right situation is important for the late-game moments, but you don’t always have the luxury of choice when you first land.

 For more tips, including high-level strategies, check out our full PUBG Xbox One guide.